-The State of Louisiana and City-Parish of East Baton Rouge have recently taken measures to reduce the spread of COVID-19.
+The State of Louisiana and City-Parish of East Baton Rouge have taken measures to reduce the spread of COVID-19.
 These public safety actions have led to the cancellation and/or postponement of many events and also include the temporary closing of many businesses.
 May 15th, Louisiana moved to Phase One and began reopening businesses with capacity restrictions and social distancing requirements/recommendations.

 While these measures are in effect, our small businesses and restaurants need the community’s support to minimize the negative impact, not only upon our overall economy, but also their businesses and families.
 We will continue to update this list of open downtown businesses and relief efforts as information is provided to us.
 Please email DDD@brla.gov if you have information to add or correct on this list.

 President Trump has unveiled Guidelines for Opening Up America Again, a three-phased approach based on the advice of public health experts.
 These steps will help state and local officials when reopening their economies, getting people back to work, and continuing to protect American lives.

 Gov. John Bel Edwards has also announced the creation of Resilient Louisiana, a state commission charged with examining Louisiana's economy amid the COVID-19 pandemic and making recommendations for more resilient business-related activities and commerce in the coming months.

 Learn more about this initiative here.

 The programs and initiatives in the Coronavirus Aid, Relief, and Economic Security (CARES) Act that was just passed by Congress on March 27, 2020 are intended to assist business owners with whatever needs they have right now.
 This OVERVIEW provides information about the major programs and initiatives that are available from the Small Business Administration (SBA) to address these needs, including the Paycheck Protection Program, Economic Injury Recovery Loan advances, and small business debt relief for existing SBA loans.